 Have you ever walked past an office building and noticed a pond on the property?
-If so, have you also noticed water fountains in the pond?
+If so, have you also noticed the pond fountains?
 You have probably also taken a mental note of how these fountains add a unique visual allure to the pond.
-That is why so many commercial and residential properties incorporate their use.
+That is why so many commercial and residential properties incorporate the usage of Pond Fountains.
 They just make a pond look exceptionally unique.

 The most basic differences bring us to the two purposes of moving water in the pond: visual appeal and ecosystem support.
 In particular, a fountain is designed mainly with aesthetic qualities as the primary purpose, with aeration and water movement secondary.
 Aerators are the opposite.
 Improving the pond’s ecosystem is the focus with aesthetics taking a back seat.

 Just because a pond fountain is primarily built on visual appeal doesn’t mean they do not benefit the pond environment.
 The splashing effect of the water shooting up and returning to the surface of the pond helps with the transfer of gasses and the mixing of the water at the surface, which adds oxygen.
 Now depending on the spray pattern of the fountain, some fountains do a better job of that.
 Basically the finer the spray of the fountain, the better it is going to be and venting gases and mixing in oxygen.
 From an aesthetics standpoint, a pond fountain can be used with ponds of any depth; however, if you are wanting to provide any appreciable aeration benefit, they will be best suited for shallow ponds of 8 feet or less, unless paired up with an aerator.